Feacur/game_prototype/README.md

 2) launch one of the build/debug/run commands
    N.B. debugging in Sublime Text relies on [RemedyBG](https://remedybg.itch.io/remedybg)
         also note, that it doesn't support relative paths yet (see `*.rdbg`)

+> Neovim
+dotfiles provide debugger settings as a reference, but no convenient build process.
+see it as an experiment taken to learn more about and study tools of unix and linux

 ### Third-party code used
 1) [stb](https://github.com/nothings/stb): single-file public domain (or MIT licensed) libraries for C/C++